-Developing a Data Breach Incident Response Plan
+Developing a Data Breach Incident Response Plan [Video]

 Data breaches and theft are reported daily, and hackers continue to find ways to attack data, in spite of tools and strategies to tighten data security.
 Every business should plan for the unexpected, including a data breach that can hurt your brand, customer confidence, reputation and, ultimately, your business.